geo2commap/Geo2ComMap/README.md

-# Geo2ComMap: MIMO Throughput Prediction Based on Deep Learning and Geographic Databases
+# Geo2ComMap: Deep Learning-Based MIMO Throughput Prediction Using Geographic Data

 Geo2ComMap is a comprehensive framework designed for MIMO throughput prediction using deep learning and geographic databases.